 However, the complainant can always revoke consent verbally, or through conduct, regardless of their state of mind or if previously the complainant consented.

-Defenses in Sexual Assault cases
+DefenCes in Sexual Assault cases

 Proving consent is often difficult to prove.
 As such, sexual assault lawyers often use the complainant’s sexual history to suggest a high likelihood of consent being given.
 To this end, it has become common for sexual assault cases to involve social media activity in the defence.